• Home

 Laurel and Hardy - Love 'Em And Weep (1927)

 This Laurel and Hardy movie was made prior to the establishment of the two characters we normally associate with the team.
-The then and now photo above is from a scene early in the film in front of an apartment building on South Kenmore Avenue in Los Angeles.
+The then and now photo above is from a scene early in the film on location in front of an apartment building at 610 South Kenmore Avenue in Los Angeles.
 Built in 1926, the building has been well maintained through the decades and today appears exactly as it was when it was a film location for this Laurel and Hardy movie back in 1927.

-If you have made a small donation to the site and are a current member, you can see all the then and now photos from this film in the Laurel and Hardy Movie Locations Photo Galleries section of the website by clicking here.
+If you have made a small donation to the site and are a current member, you can see all the then and now photos from this film in the Laurel and Hardy Movie Locations Photo Galleries section of the website by clicking here:

-The Little Rascals - Teacher's Pet (1930)
+Our Gang / The Little Rascals - Teacher's Pet (1930)

-This Little Rascals movie, Teacher's Pet, is the best film in the series.
+This Our Gang / Little Rascals movie, Teacher's Pet, is the best film in the series.
 The plot is simple: The kids have a new teacher, Miss Crabtree, and they try to sabotage her first day.
 Things backfire when they discover that Miss Crabtree is just as sweet as their previous teacher, Miss McGillicuddy.

 The then and now photo above shows Miss Crabtree dropping off Jackie Cooper (presumably) near the school.
 This filming location in 1930 at the intersection of Venice Blvd and La Cienega Blvd featured a large viaduct for the Pacific Electric Railway's Venice Short Line which ran down the middle of Venice Blvd all the way to Venice Beach.
 Back then, it was a very quick and efficient way to get to the beach from downtown Los Angeles.
 If you were to drive the same route today, it would take twice as long compared to 1930.
 So much for "progress."

-If you have donated to the site and are a current member, you can see all the film locations, then and now, from this Little Rascals movie in the The Little Rascals Movie Locations Photo Galleries by clicking here and scrolling down the page a bit.
-The complete movie locations documentary video for this film is in The Little Rascals Movie Locations Videos section of the site.
-You can view the video by clicking here.
+If you have donated to the site and are a current member, you can see all the film locations, then and now, from this Little Rascals movie in the The Little Rascals Movie Locations Photo Galleries by clicking here:

 The Taxi Boys - Bring 'Em Back A Wife (1933)